BigPolarBear1/factorization/README.md

 Btw, if you come across this repo.
 Be sure to clone it.
 Incase someone tries to stop what is about to happen.. bc little man pete hegseth probably throwing a tantrum right now haha. losers.

+Oh, and people may not see it yet, but I'm now sieving a linear coefficient, not a root.
+People will see soon what that means.. just a few more days to finish everything.
+I am stressed.
+Got back from running.
+Fucking trauma.
+At the slightest hint that I think people may be taunting me, I just end up staring at them.
+There is so much aggression in me, I truely fear the day someone actually does taunt me or provokes me bc I may end up in jail.
+And its just bc of everything that happened in 2023.
+Getting threatened with a gun, and losing everything in my life in the weeks after, and the persistent unemployment after that and being treated like shit.. there is so much aggression in me.
+I could legit kill a person if they said the wrong thing.
+And thats completely not me, and that aggression scares me, but on the other hand, I dont know how to cope with what happened, bc unless I can have some dignity again and a career, I cant heal from it.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>